Explosions rock Syrian capital as Trump announces strikes

-WASHINGTON --Loud explosions rocked Syria's capital and filled the sky with heavy smoke early Saturday after U.S. President Donald Trump announced airstrikes in retaliation for the country's alleged use of chemical weapons.
-Syrian air defenses responded to the joint strikes by the United States, France and Britain.
+WASHINGTON --- Loud explosions ripped through Syria's capital early Saturday and the sky turned orange as Syrian air defense units fired surface-to-air missiles in response to joint airstrikes by the United States, France and Britain.

+Associated Press reporters saw smoke rising from east Damascus and a huge fire to the east.
+From a distance, U.S. missiles hitting suburbs of the capital sounded like thunder.
+Shortly after the one-hour attack ended, vehicles with loudspeakers roamed the streets of Damascus blaring nationalist songs.

 Stay on top of breaking news stories with the ABC11 News App